 History MPhil; PhD

-Our MPhil and PhD in History offers research opportunities in areas as diverse as medicine, death, historical demography, gender, women's history and urban culture.
+Our MPhil and PhD in History offers research opportunities in areas as diverse as medicine, oral history, labour history, historical demography, gender, history of childhood and environment and ideas and ideologies.

 You are currently viewing course information for entry year: